 Dear Audience Member,

-The Marcus Performing Arts Center is committed to the safety of our patrons, resident partners, artists, volunteers and staff.
+The Marcus Performing Arts Center is committed to the safety of our patrons, resident partners, artists, volunteers, and staff.
 It is of the highest priority.
-With the public health emergency declared by Wisconsin Gov. Evers due to the global coronavirus (COVID-19) pandemic and the State of Wisconsin following the Safer-At-Home guidelines, the Marcus Center has rescheduled the performance of Hiplet Ballerinas originally scheduled for March 26, 2020, following this guidance.
+With the public health emergency declared by Wisconsin Gov. Evers due to the global coronavirus (COVID-19) pandemic and the State of Wisconsin following the Safer-At-Home guidelines, the Marcus Center has rescheduled the performance of Hiplet Ballerinas, originally scheduled for September 30, 2020, following this guidance.

-Hiplet Ballerinas has been rescheduled to September 30, 2020.
-Your tickets for the March 26th, 2020 show are still valid and will carry over to the September 30th, 2020 show, please hang on to them.
+Hiplet has been rescheduled to Thursday, April 1, 2021 at 7:30pm.
+Your tickets for the original show are still valid and will carry over to the April 1 show, please hang on to them.

 If you are not able to attend the new date please contact our Box Office at email@example.com